ekkis/js-prototypes/string.md

   Parses the given Json string, returning an object.
 Empty or whitespace strings return an empty object instead of issuing an exception

+  ### path [segment = 'filename']

+  Parses the path provided, returning one of the following segments:

+  * filename: removes directory information from a path
+  * basename: strips path of directory and extension
+  * dir: returns only the directory of the path

   ### resolve
   ### mkdir / rmdir / ls
   ### fex / chmod / chown / fstat